cjbarker/cjbarker.com/content/music.md

 +++
 type = "single"
+title = "Music"
-title = "Bio, Sample Tracks, Live Performance" description = "CJ Barker is a husband, father, technologist" tags = ["music", "drummer", "vocalist", "art"]
+subtitle = "Drums, Percussion, Samples, Backing Vocals" description = "Drums, Percussion, Samples, Backing Vocals" tags = ["music", "drummer", "vocalist", "art"]
 +++

+### Bio, Sample Tracks, Live Performance ###

 As a drummer, I have been fortunate enough to play and collaborate with some amazing musicians.
 Whether it's tracking an album, filling in for a session, or eating baloney on hand while on tour - I have been through a couple rodeos.